Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

     </p>
     <h3>3.2 Evaluation Criteria</h3>
     <p>
-      This section details the *Lab's* process for evaluating the Product against the above-mentioned requirements.
+      This section details the <i>Lab's</i> process for evaluating the Product against the above-mentioned requirements.
     </p>
     <h3>3.2.1 Card Manufacturer, or the Applicant, or the ISO/ANSI Approved Labs Documentation Review (PIV-C.1 to PIV-C.6)</h3>
     <p>
-      The *Lab* will review the documentation submitted by the *Applicant* or perform the tests required to create the test results/report to ascertain the following and provide documentation to support their review:
+      The <i>Lab</i> will review the documentation submitted by the <i>Applicant</i> or perform the tests required to create the test results/report to ascertain the following and provide documentation to support their review:
       <ul>
         <li>
           The card’s physical characteristics comply with the following: